phil-d-wilson/balenaLocating-ML/README.md

   ![Tagged devices](https://i.ibb.co/PMcNJDW/Tagged-Devices.jpg)
   Now I had three lots of iBeacon telemetry coming into the IOT Hub.
 Better do something with it all!
   ### KNN Classification Machine Learning Algorithm
   Machine Learning (ML) is code which uses data from past runs to improve predictions made in future runs.
-One form of ML
+One form of ML predictions is classifying data whereby the algorithm uses two or more pre
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU0ODY4NDQzMCw3NDEzOTEzMTcsLTM4Mz
-A4MTg4MCwtMTcyMjczNTQ0NSwxOTc3NTYwNTcwLDE5NDk5MDgw
-MjIsMTMxNzQ3MDgxMyw0ODYyMzkwNzUsLTE1MzY1MzA1ODRdfQ
-==
+eyJoaXN0b3J5IjpbNjEyMTcxMDEzLDc0MTM5MTMxNywtMzgzMD
+gxODgwLC0xNzIyNzM1NDQ1LDE5Nzc1NjA1NzAsMTk0OTkwODAy
+MiwxMzE3NDcwODEzLDQ4NjIzOTA3NSwtMTUzNjUzMDU4NF19
 -->